ajahne/blog/_drafts/2017-10-9-javascript-functions-part-1.md

 console.log(foo); //bar
 ```

-### There are different ways to declare functions: declarations vs expressions.
+### Different ways to declare functions: declarations and expressions.
 So in our first example above - under declaring a function - we kinda/sorta didin't paint the entire picture.
 There are different ways you can declare functions: function expressions and function declarations.
 In short, starting with the keyword “function” deems a declaration, all other examples are function expressions.
 Function declaration:
 ```